dylanmorroll/Shared-Notes/Washing_re-waterproofing clothes.md

 6. Optional: Wash with a reproofing agent ([Nikwax TX Direct]), then **rinse again**.
 This is necessary if the DWR has completely come off.
 (DWR is removed via washing with normal detergent, after washing 4-6 with neutral soap/ Tech Wash, or just after a lot of use.)
 7. Drain cycle on washing machine to get rid of excess water.
 8. Optionally dry.
 (The [gore tex advice][Gore-Tex washing advice] recommends tumble drying clean gear even if not straight after washing, so maybe you can line dry then tumble dry at a later point?)
-9. Heat (heat helps DWR bond, so a low tumble dry, using a hair dryer or ironing on a low setting are good options if it's not very warm out).
+9. Heat it.
+(Heat helps DWR bond.
+If it's a summer day, you can hang dry in the sun.
+Otherwise give it a low tumble dry, use a hair dryer - although this has never worked for me, or iron on a low setting.)

 Some people use the spray on stuff for a touch up between big washes.